brycv/openbsd-scripts/README.md

 ### snap

+SINCE KARL THIS SCRIPT IS NOT RECOMMENDED.
+Upgrade via bsd.rd instead.

 This script is intended to be run from /bin/root with ~/bin appearing in PATH.
 It provides a quick means to download the latest OpenBSD-current snapshot and then install that snapshot to your system.
 This is not designed to be used with